Bjarnos/SelfbotDocs/docs/Setup/webservice.md

 ---

 ## Step 3.
 Your first code!
-Go to `bot.py`, set the code to this:
+Go to `bot.py`, and set the code to this:
 ```py
 import dotenv, os
 from ChatSelfbot import BotService